 What you need to know

 Like a 401(k) or pension plan, an annuity is divided using a QDRO.
-Because division or re-assignment of annuity contracts is relatively uncommon, it’s wise to use a QDRO specialist to draft this type.
+Because division or re-assignment of annuity contracts is relatively uncommon, it’s wise to use a QDRO specialist to draft a QDRO used to divide or transfer and annuity contract.

 When dividing or re-assigning an annuity, keep in mind that, in general, you can change the annuity owner, but you likely can’t change the annuitant.